stefan2718/personal-website/src/blog/webassembly-marker-clusterer/webassembly-marker-clusterer-notes.md

 Add an async splitpoint (i. e. import()) somewhere between your entrypoint and the WebAssembly module
 ```

-So now the whole libary has to be loaded async and the user needs to care about knowing how a dynamic `import` works.
+So now the whole library has to be loaded async and the user needs to care about knowing how a dynamic `import` works.

 ## v0.1.1 wasm-marker-clusterer